 Therefore, even if fairly liberal legislation passes the House, where the number of moderate Democrats is not insignificant either, the odds are good that it won't get through the Senate even with a filibuster-proof majority -- and even if President Obama supports the bill.
 And that doesn't get into the fact that, at least so far, key positions in the Obama administration are going to pragmatic centrists.

 So, all this talk of Democrats needing 60 Senate seats fails to capture the party's true situation.
 What votes the Democrats will need in the Senate will depend on the exact issue, bill, language, and circumstances.
 There may well be times when Democrats can hold their moderates and pick off enough Republican defectors to break a conservative filibuster.
 And there may be times when they can't.

 What is unlikely to vary is that Democrats will have to temper their proposals if they want to have a realistic chance of getting them enacted.
 Although it is legitimate for liberals to be disappointed that the Left won't be able to dominate the Senate, centrists should rejoice that they will matter, regardless of their jersey's color.
 With approximately a quarter of the Senate potentially making up the swing vote, the middle-of-the-roaders will have a lot of sway.

 If anyone should be concerned right now, it shouldn't be centrists.
 It should be liberals.
 The change they are going to get may not be the kind that they wanted.

-This article appears in the Dec.
-13, 2008, edition of National Journal.
+This article appears in the December 13, 2008, edition of National Journal Magazine.